orangejuic3box/Pytorch-VAE/README.md

 ```

 ## Experiment:
 Generates new images based off what wasn't used in training.
 Data is ordered for experiment purposes.
 Calculates MSE/SSIM metrics.
-Needs custom path to model checkpoint
+Needs custom path to model checkpoint.
 ```
 python main.py --exp
   [--custom CUSTOM]